nafmo/bastext/README.md

 Converts sample.prg to text, and displays it on the standard output.

+    bastext -i sample.p00

+Converts sample.p00 to text, and displays it on the standard output.
+The P00 file format is detected automatically.

     bastext -i -s -d programs.txt *.prg

 Converts all Commodore BASIC binary files with a prg extension to text,